-Bidbook.eu includes the range of real estate, operating rights and commercial rights (e.g. rental, leasehold, ground lease, building rights, etc.) available from the Dutch Central Government Real Estate Agency and other European public real estate agencies.
+Bidbook.eu shows the available offering of real estate, operating rights and commercial rights (e.g. rental, leasehold, ground lease, building rights, etc.) from the Dutch Central Government Real Estate Agency and other European public real estate agencies.

 Public sale with/without preselection and (un)conditional bids